Key Points:

 Healthy dog poop is a brown color.
 Black dog poop could be a sign of digested blood in the gastrointestinal tract.
 Red streaks tend to indicate bleeding in the gastrointestinal tract.
 Like grey poop, yellow dog poop may indicate problems with your pup’s liver, gallbladder, or pancreas.
 Green dog poop could be a sign of infection or simply a sign your dog ate too much grass.
 If you find white specks in your dog’s poop you may be dealing with parasites such as tapeworms in dogs.
 (Take a sample to your vet so they can prescribe a dewormer.)

-Pumpkin Dog Insurance plans can help you get up to 90% cashback on eligible vet bills.
+Pumpkin Dog Insurance plans offer up to 90% cash back on eligible vet bills.
 Fetch a free quote today!

 - https://www.petmd.com/dog/conditions/digestive/c_multi_exocrine_pancreatic_insufficiency